glaucoroschel/devops-automation/readme.md

 #  Project Example with Git

 Welcome to repository!
-This a example project to show the basic of GIT and GitHub.
+This an example project to show the basic of GIT and GitHub.

 ## Technologies used